howsayhao/hj_reg_auto/README.md

   Show tool version.

-- `template`
+#### **5.2.2 Template Generator Options and Arguments**

-  Subcommand to generate register templates in Excel worksheet (.xlsx) or SystemRDL (.rdl) format with following command options.
+Subcommand `hrda template` is used to generate register templates in Excel worksheet (.xlsx) or SystemRDL (.rdl) format with following options and arguments.

 - `-h, --help`

-    Show help information for this subcommand.
+  Show help information for `hrda template`.

 - `-rdl`

   Generate a SystemRDL (.rdl) template.

 - `-excel`

   Generate an Excel worksheet (.xlsx) template.

 - `-d,--dir [DIR]`

-    Directory where the template will be generated, the default is the current directory.
+  Directory where the template will be generated.
+Default is current directory.

 - `-n,--name [NAME]`

   File name of the generated template, if there is a duplicate name, it will be automatically suffixed with a number.
 Default is `template.xlsx`.

 - `-rnum [RNUM]`

   Number of registers to be included in the generated template.
 Default is `1`.
 This option is only for Excel worksheets with `-excel` option.

 - `-rname [TEM1 TEM2 ...]`

   Names of registers in the template to be generated.
 Default is `TEM` (also for abbreviation).
 This option is only for Excel worksheets with `-excel` option.

 - `-l, --language [cn | en]`

   Specify the language format of the generated template: `cn/en`, default is `cn`.
 This option is only for Excel worksheets with `-excel` option.

-- `parse`
+#### **5.2.3 Paser Options and Arguments**

-  Sub-command to parse input Excel(.xlsx) worksheets and SystemRDL(.rdl) files, and compile them into a hierarchical model defined in `systemrdl-compiler`, with following command options.
+Subcommand `hrda parse` is used to parse input Excel(.xlsx) worksheets and SystemRDL(.rdl) files, and compile them into a hierarchical model defined in `systemrdl-compiler`, with following options and arguments.

 - `-h, --help`

   Show help information for this subcommand.

 - `-f, --file [FILE1 FILE2 ...]`

   Specify the input Excel(.xlsx)/SystemRDL(.rdl) files, support multiple, mixed input files at the same time, error will be reported if any of input files do not exist.

 - `-l, --list [LIST]`

   Specify a file list text including all files to be read.
 Parser will read and parse files in order, if the file list or any file in it does not exist, an error will be reported.

   Note that `-f, --file` or `-l, --list` options must be used but not at the same time.
 If so, warning message will be reported and parser will ignore the `-l, --list` option.

 - `-g, --generate`

   Explicitly specifying this option parses and converts all input Excel (.xlsx) files to SystemRDL (.rdl) files one by one, with separate `addrmap` for each Excel worksheet.
 When the input is all Excel (.xlsx) files, parser generates an additional SystemRDL (.rdl) file containing the top-level `addrmap`, which instantiates all child `addrmaps`.

   If this option is not used, Parser will only conduct rule check and parse, thus no additional files will be generated.

 - `-m, --module [MODULE_NAME]`

   If `-g, --generate` option is specified, this option specifies top-level `addrmap` name and top-level RDL file name to be generated for subsequent analysis and further modification.

 - `-gdir, --gen_dir [GEN_DIR]`

   When using the `-g, --generate` option, this option specifies the directory where the files are generated, the default is the current directory.

-- `generate`
+#### **5.2.4 Generator Options and Arguments**

-  subcommand for generating RTL Module, HTML Docs, UVM RAL, C Header Files, with the following command options.
+Subcommand `hrda generate` is used to generate Verilog RTL, documentations, UVM RAL model, C header Files, with following options and arguments.

 - `-h, --help`

   Show help information for this subcommand.

 - `-f, --file [FILE1 FILE2 ...]`

   Specify the input Excel (.xlsx) / SystemRDL (.rdl) files, support multiple, mixed input files at the same time, error will be reported if any of input files do not exist.

 - `-l, --list [LIST]`

   Specify a text-based file list including all files to be read.
 Parser will read and parse files in order, if the file list or any file in it does not exist, an error will be reported.

   Note that `-f, --file` or `-l, --list` options must be used but not at the same time.
 If so, warning message will be reported and parser will ignore the `-l, --list` option.

 - `-m, --module [MODULE_NAME]`

   Used in the situation where all input files are Excel worksheets.
 Like `-m` option in `parse` sub-command, this option specifies top-level `addrmap` name and top-level RDL file name to be generated for subsequent analysis and further modification.

 - `-gdir, --gen_dir [dir]`

   Specify the directory where the generated files will be stored.
 If the directory does not exist, an error will be reported.
 Default is the current directory.

 - `-grtl, --gen_rtl`

   Specify this option explicitly to generate RTL Module code.

 - `-ghtml, --gen_html`

   Specify this option explicitly to generate the register description in HTML format.

 - `-gral, --gen_ral`

   Specify this option explicitly to generate the UVM RAL verification model.

 - `-gch,--gen_chdr`

   Specifying this option explicitly generates the register C header file.

 - `-gall,--gen_all`

   Specifying this option explicitly generates all of the above files.

 ### **5.3 Tool Configuration and Usage Examples**